Young Entrepreneurs

 Assessment Process

-- Applicants will be contacted by the Program Consultant or another government representative to discuss the following:
+2. If required, applicants will be contacted by the Grant Coordinator or another government representative to discuss the following:

-- If an application has been approved for grant funding, information on the claim for reimbursement process will be sent to you.
+• If an application has been approved for grant funding, information on the claim for reimbursement process will be included.

 Approval Categories